If there has been one significant change to the way in which people and businesses interact over the past decade, it’s technology.

 Levelling the playing field

 Technology has levelled the playing field.
 Small businesses can have a global customer base through the ‘www’ shop window.
 However, while this has opened up new market opportunities and new targets segments, you still need to deliver on your brand promise.
-Distribution, customer service, cross border regulations (if applicable) need to be up to scratch, if not, you’ll spend your time and resources repairing your brand reputation not building it.
+Distribution, customer service and cross border regulations (if applicable) need to be up to scratch.

 Defining your value proposition